 However, the most vulnerable groups for heat-related illnesses are children younger than four, adults older than 65, people who are overweight, and those on certain medications such as diuretics, beta-blockers, and antihistamines.

-Drinking alcohol can also increase your risk for heat exhaustion.
+Drinking alcohol can also increase your risk of heat exhaustion.

 Highly active people also have a higher chance of developing these conditions.
 When you exercise or work outdoors, especially during the summer, you should try to drink 7-10 ounces of water every 20 minutes that you are active.